 You create NFS volumes.

-Cloud Manager launches ONTAP Cloud instances in AWS for new volumes or it creates volumes on existing instances.
+Cloud Manager launches Cloud Volumes ONTAP instances in AWS for new volumes or it creates volumes on existing instances.
 It also purchases physical EBS storage for the volumes.

 You make the volumes available to your hosts and applications.